ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A chance of showers and thunderstorms after noon.
 Partly sunny.
 High near 86, with temperatures falling to around 84 in the
          afternoon.
-South wind 2 to 7 mph.
+South southwest wind 1 to 7 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">